 Colin hails from Aberdeen and will be visiting Duff House to showcase his new album “Do What You Love”, produced by eight time Grammy award-winning producer Bil VornDick.
 The album was recorded in recorded at the world-famous Quad Studios Nashville, Tennessee with a stellar line up of talent.

 In this year of Homecoming Scotland 2014, Olivia Irvine's exhibition will look at the theme of Coming Home.
 Her paintings are heavily influenced by rooms, gardens, holidays - places where the artist has visited or places in which she has lived.

 It's the first day of half-term and George's Grandma is coming to stay.
 It wouldn't be so bad if Grandma were a nice Grandma, but George's Grandma is horrible!
 So George creates a special concoction to give Grandma - with hilarious results!

-A new exhibition from Glasgow based artist Katy Dove, as part of Generation, a national programme of events featuring 100 international artists celebrating contemporary art in Scotland.
+A new solo exhibition from Glasgow based artist Katy Dove, as part of Generation, a national programme of events featuring 100 international artists celebrating contemporary art in Scotland.